 Beans and bread, two staples of what Pirates ate during the Golden Age of Pirates, 1650-1725.

-Remember now, there be Pirates in the eastern shores of the Gulf of Mexico.
+Remember now, thar be Pirates in the western shores of the Gulf of Mexico.
 These be two of the best Tex-Mex recipes that I love together: me favorite charro black bean recipe paired with me best cast iron cornbread recipe.

 I love the Tex-Mex Cuisine.
 Many modern chefs in Texas have refined this old fusion to a high art.
 Tex-Mex always seems to have cumin, which isn’t in Mexican food.
 Also, cheddar, montery jack, pepper jack is used instead of white cheeses from Mexico.
 Tacos are different.
 Tortillas are different: flour vs corn.
 And many times, Tex-Mex will add more spices, ground beef, and a wider array of chili peppers found in the US.